 - Educational background

 - Scheduling flexibility

 - The breadth of program offerings

 We know that with the right amount of intense therapeutic intervention, we can make changes in a short amount of time.
-We believe that a brief ”time out” from what is not working can provide a child with what they need to access instruction in their traditional classroom.
+We believe that a brief ”time out” from what is not working can provide what is needed to access instruction in a traditional classroom.